-Since 1968 a wide variety of political groups and individuals have been targeted by the UK's secret police units.
-Undercover officers were deployed into the lives of members of the public to manipulate and abuse them in the name of averting "subversion" and "public disorder.
+Since 1968 over a thousand political campaigns and activist groups have been targeted by the UK's secret police units.
+Undercover officers were deployed into the lives of members of the public to manipulate and abuse them in the name of averting "subversion" and "public disorder".

 The Special Demonstration Squad (SDS) and the National Public Order Intelligence Unit (NPOIU) have acted as Britain's secret political police.
 Tasked with undermining democratic participation in politics, they used the identities of dead children and deceived women into long term intimate sexual relationships as part of their deployment.